-Section Focus: You will learn the basics of disinfection equipment and safety requirements with an emphasis on Chlorine.
-At the end of this section, you will be able to describe chlorination safety and related equipment.
+Section Focus: You will learn the basics of water disinfection rules with an emphasis on Chlorine.
+At the end of this section, you the student will be able to describe disinfectant by-products and DBPRs regulations.
 There is a post quiz at the end of this section to review your comprehension and a final examination in the Assignment for your contact hours.